Start Your Free Consulation

 Your first line of action in any workplace injury is to report it to your employer and initiate a workers’ compensation claim.
 That is your right under state law.
 Workers’ compensation benefits, however, don’t generate full compensation in regards to your lost wages or for such non-economic damages as pain and suffering.
 If you have a valid third party claim, you can obtain additional compensation.

-At the Todd J. Leonard Law Firm, our New Jersey worker’s comp attorneys can review and evaluate your workplace accident or injury to determine all of the sources available to you for a claim.
+At the Todd J. Leonard Law Firm, our Morris County worker’s comp attorneys can review and evaluate your workplace accident or injury to determine all of the sources available to you for a claim.
 If the pursuit of a third party claim is a valid option, our firm will take the necessary legal steps to help you recover the maximum compensation you truly deserve in addition to filing a worker’s compensation claim.

 The Federal Employers’ Liability Act (FELA) was created by Congress in 1908 to introduce safe working standards to the railroad industry and protect the rights of railroad workers injured on the job.
 Any employee working for a railroad employer is protected by FELA and can seek damages for injuries incurred because of employer negligence.